getify/You-Dont-Know-JS/async & performance/ch3.md

 // extract promise values and double them
 Promise.map( [p1,p2,p3], function(pr,done){
-	// the mapping item itself happens to be a promise pr.then(
+	// the item itself happens to be a promise pr.then(
-		// extract value from promise as `v` function(v){
+		// extract value as `v`
+		function(v){
 			// map to new value
 			done( v * 2 );